Write. Rewrite. When not writing or rewriting, read. I know of no shortcuts. — Larry L. King

 “Write every day, line by line, page by page, hour by hour.
 Do this despite fear.
 For above all else, beyond imagination and skill, what the world asks of you is courage, courage to risk rejection, ridicule and failure.
 As you follow the quest for stories told with meaning and beauty, study thoughtfully but write boldly.
 Then, like the hero of the fable, your dance will dazzle the world.”

 –Robert McKee, Story

-Well, I’m now working on a later draft of The Flying Girl, and I’m sure it will need revision and polishing, too.
+Well, I’m now working on a later draft of The Woman Inside Her, and I’m sure it will need revision and polishing, too.
 At least I know I’m in good company, among the best, in fact; while there are plenty of good, fun-to-read novels created in months, not years–especially “genre” thrillers, mysteries, romance and other “formula” fiction–there are also writers working on “mainstream” and “literary” fiction projects which often take several or more years, sometimes many years, to complete.
 Sighhhhh.
 I feel better.

 If you’re wondering what these fiction labels mean, check out my posts on genre, mainstream, and literary fiction–distinctions that aren’t always clear, and, I think, are sometimes taken too seriously.
 After all, what’s important to you as a reader?
 A good read!
 Personally, I thoroughly enjoy being entertained by a fast-paced mystery or a sexy romance, just as I love being enthralled by a psychological thriller, moved by a heart-wrenching tragedy or subtly transformed by a nuanced yet profound tale of ordinary people.
 And undeniably, there’s nothing like the magic of beautifully written prose to tantalize my literary taste buds!
 And you?
 What kind of novels do you like to read?
 I’d love to hear who your favorite authors are.